romayojr/homelab/README.md

-I just cosplay as sysadmin and dev ops at home :) Don't come for me.
+I just cosplay as Sysadmin and Dev Ops at home :) Don't come for me.

 [Socials](https://socials.rbjr.me/)